readthedocs/blog/pycon-2017.rst

     make the switch to Python 3.

-As the Read the Docs core team is small, we can't easily justify using our time to focus on long standing issues with code quality.
-Sprints were a perfect opportunity to focus on this type of clean up.
+As the Read the Docs core team is small, we can't easily justify using our time to focus on long standing issues with code quality, so the PyCon sprints were a perfect opportunity to focus on this type of clean up.
 Our codebase is complex and unwieldy to new contributors, so focusing on linting and testing allowed contributors to jump in without having to spend the better part of a day setting up our full stack.

-We were very gracious to have all of this help, thanks once again to all of our new contributors who stuck around and contributed!
+We were very gracious to have all of this help.
+A big thanks once again to all of our new contributors who stuck around and contributed:

 * cmc333333_
 * lordmauve_